FDU Health

 is designed for registered nurses who want to work in healthcare education and training settings.
 Taking advantage of the nursing background of its students, it covers curriculum development, instructional design, assessment methods, and healthcare education administration, preparing graduates to design, implement, and manage educational programs in healthcare settings. - Industrial-Organizational Psychology

 focuses on the application of psychology principles to improve workplace productivity, employee well-being, and organizational effectiveness.
-It covers areas such as organizational behavior, employee assessment, training and development, and leadership, preparing graduates for careers in human resources, consulting, or research. - Physician Assistant Studies
+It covers areas such as organizational behavior, employee assessment, training and development, and leadership, preparing graduates for careers in human resources, consulting, or research. - Nursing (MSN-Entry to Practice)

 trains students to work as physician assistants (PAs) who provide healthcare services under the supervision of physicians.
 It includes coursework in clinical medicine, pharmacology, diagnostic procedures, and patient care skills, preparing graduates for roles in primary care or specialized medical settings. - Psychology